ShiroHirano/StochasticSTF/README.md

 ## Summary

-In both fortran90+ and matlab code,
+In fortran90+, julia, and matlab code,
 ```
 x = StochasticSTF(n, 1.0)
 ```